 A further argument put forward by Mr Forsyth was that the Regulators had issued warning notices outside of the applicable limitation period.
 As the Tribunal held that Mr Forsyth did not fail to act with integrity it did not consider the limitation issue in any detail.
 However, the Tribunal was heavily critical of the regulators approach to disclosure in relation to this limitation issue and made a number of recommendations to the Regulators.

 This was the first instance that the Tribunal had heard a reference for a decision made by the PRA.
-The Tribunal’s decision is clearly very significant for Mr Forsyth, and the FCA and PRA are currently reconsidering the prohibition orders.
 The judgment contains useful material on what acting with integrity means.
 The decision is also of wider importance to the exercise by the Regulators of their supervisory and enforcement powers, since it contains a detailed overview of both Regulators’ disclosure obligations and makes some significant observations and recommendations as regards ongoing compliance with those obligations by the FCA and PRA.

 The judgment is likely to be of interest to senior managers and certified persons, but it is also very relevant for those involved in dealing with and challenging the exercise by the FCA of its supervisory and enforcement powers.
 In this briefing we set out the key aspects of the decision.